More storms will bring heavy snowfall to Cascades with many powdery days ahead

-For skiers and snowboarders it has been a December to remember, and 2016 will end on a high note as winter storm warning is expected to pound the Cascades with a lot of snow all the way into Saturday.
+For skiers and snowboarders it has been a December to remember, and 2016 will end on a high note as a winter storm is expected to pound the Cascades with a lot of snow all the way into Saturday.

-Heavy snow and winds arrive late Monday as a very strong westerly jet stream is expected to bring two to four feet through Tuesday night.
+Heavy snow and winds are to arrive late Monday as a winter storm warning with a very strong westerly jet stream is expected to bring 2 to 4 feet of snow over the next few days.
 This will likely affect traffic getting to the ski slopes as road crews conduct avalanche control work.
 The freezing level will remain between 1,000 and 2,000 feet.

 Snowfall totals through Thursday just might require skiers and snowboarders to pack along a snorkel to the slopes with 28 to 49 inches at Mount Baker Ski Area; 29 to 46 inches at Stevens Pass; 30 to 50 inches at Alpental at the Summit at Snoqualmie; 14 to 28 inches at Crystal Mountain; and 20 to 36 inches at White Pass.

-All ski areas are in holiday operation with plenty of fun activities scheduled heading into the New Year.
+All ski areas are in holiday operation with plenty of activities scheduled heading into the new year.

 Most Read Stories